bcorporal/brain-games/README.md

 ## Description

-This is a Brain Quiz featuring trick quesstions that will have you thinking twice.
+This is a Brain Games Quiz featuring trick quesstions that will have you thinking twice.

 When you click the start button a timer starts and you have 30 seconds to answer the questions.